If you’re reinventing your ediscovery process, you’re in good company. Here are the key steps to setting up a solid ediscovery process.

 Information governance is the key to maximize your data’s value while minimizing the costs and risks of keeping it, from creation through use and storage to eventual deletion.
 Here are 5 key components of managing your discovable data.

-Matter resolution is the most overlooked stage in ediscovery, but inadequate case closure creates risks — and increases the costs — through the retention of unnecessary data.
-Here are 5 actionable steps you should complete after the case ends.
+Matter resolution is the most overlooked stage in ediscovery.
+Inadequate case closure creates risks — and increases the cost of future discovery — through the retention of unnecessary data.

 Conducting internal investigations got you on edge?
 Here are five step-by-step best practices for in-house legal and HR teams to help you quickly trigger a thorough and defensible investigation, and build a strategy to manage the resulting relevant data.